sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay/WordsSprint.md

    * special class for words over an alphabet of at most two letters (each letter takes one bit)
    * '''Franco''': consider using Streams and (Lazy)Familys here.
 [Streams doesn't exactly do what we need, but the ideas are interesting (caching)]
    * discussion about the content-datastructure-as-subobject (anti?)design pattern
-   * '''Franco''': allow for words over arbitrary alphabets? (example, the alphabet of the elements of a group) [Franco can implement any CombinatorialClass as an alphabet]
+   * DONE '''Franco''': allow for words over arbitrary alphabets? (example, the alphabet of the elements of a group) [Franco can implement any CombinatorialClass as an alphabet]

  * New classes:
    * '''Sebastien, Vincent''': Language